Minimising Numbers of Losses and Abandonments in Small Call Centres Under a Transient Regime: Reservation policies for call centres with four levels

 Assuming that the unit of time is one minute, the values in Table \ref{eg1t} imply that calls are arriving one per minute, one per two minutes, one per five minutes and one per eight minutes for level $1$, $2$, $3$ and $4$ respectively, capturing the fact that more complex calls are rarer.
-The service rate for the four levels of calls is such that the expected service time increases with the increase in the level and is indifferent to whether the call is being served by the same level agent or by one higher level agent.
+The service rate for the four levels of calls is such that the expected service time increases with the increase in the level, and is indifferent to whether the call is being served by the same level agent or by a higher level agent.
 Similarly, the abandonment rate for level 1 calls is two per minute and for all other levels is one per minute.
-The number of agents available at each level is $3$, $2$, $2$ and $2$, respectively.
 The cost of abandonment is equal for all four levels of calls and we are not counting the blocked customers (the expected number of callers blocked in this example is less than $0.3\%$ showing that $\ell = 10$ is reasonable).

-We will calculate the expected number of call abandonments between $t = 0$ and $t = 60$ minutes.
-Table \ref{t1} gives the expected proportion of abandonments for all possible values of ${\mathbf{n}}$.
-As can be seen from the table, the optimal value of ${\mathbf{n}}$ is $(0,0,0)$, that is, not to use reservation of agents at all and allocate lower level calls to higher level agents as they are available.
-In this example, for the best value of the reservation vector, the expected proportion of abandonments is $3.22\%$ and in the worst case scenario of complete reservation, the expected proportion of abandonments is $9.97\%$.
+We calculated the expected number of call abandonments between $t = 0$ and $t = 60$ minutes.
+Table \ref{t1} gives the expected cost of abandonments for all possible values of ${\mathbf{\Theta}}$.
+As can be seen from the table, the optimal value of ${\mathbf{\Theta}}$ is $(0,0,0)$, that is, not to use reservation of agents at all and allocate lower level calls to higher level agents as they are available.
+In this example, the optimal expected cost of abandonments is $3.53$.
+As a comparison, we can observe that, for the worst policy (when there is complete reservation), the expected cost of abandonments is $10.92$.

-\subsection{Example 2}
+\subsubsection{Example 2}

-In this example, we look at the scenario in which type 4 calls are much more important than other calls, so if a type 4 caller abandons the queue it is four times more expensive than any other type of caller abandoning it.
+In this example, we look at a scenario in which level 4 calls are much more important than other calls, and if a level 4 caller abandons the queue it is four times more expensive than an abandonment by any other level of customer.

 The parameter values are given in Table \ref{eg2t} along with $\beta = 0$ and $\ell = 10$.
-Table \ref{t2} gives the expected proportion of abandonments between $t = 0$ and $t = 60$ minutes for all possible values of $\mathbf{n}$.
+Table \ref{t2} gives the expected cost of abandonments between $t = 0$ and $t = 60$ minutes for all possible values of $\mathbf{\Theta}$.

-The expected proportion of abandonments, in this case, ranges from $5.94\%$ to $11.33\%$ and the best reservation policy is $\mathbf{n} = (0,0,1)$, that is, out of two level 4 agents, we should reserve one for just level 4 callers and all other agents should be flexible.
+The expected cost of abandonments, in this case, ranges from $7.13$ to $13.60$, and the best reservation policy is $\mathbf{\Theta} = (0,0,1)$, that is, out of the two level 4 agents, we should reserve one for just level 4 callers and all other agents should be flexible.